Stepan02/qrgen/extension/README.md

 Simple QR code generator

 ## Installation
-> You can see up to date installation guide on [github.com/Stepan02/qrgen](https://github.com/stepan02/qrgen)
+> You can see the up to date installation guide on GitHub

 #### Google Chrome

-1. Open the "Extension" tabs by entering chrome://extension or click the puzzle icon and select "Manage Extension"
+1. Open the "Extension" tab by entering chrome://extension or click the puzzle icon and select "Manage Extension"
 2. Enable Developer Mode
 3. Click on "Load unpacked" and select the extension ZIP file